-Delete vs. deactivate: they're not the same
+Delete vs. deactivate: not the same thing

 Golden rule: if you're unsure whether to deactivate or delete, deactivate.
 It's instantly reversible.
 Deleting is usually a one-way street.